Call queue management with Twilio

 - Queue placement → Call is placed in Twilio queue with hold music

-- Automatic processing → Server automatically checks queue every 1 second
+- Automatic processing → Server processes queue immediately when capacity changes

 - Dequeue & connect → Available calls are dequeued and connected to Vapi assistants